 The Comptroller General of the United States concluded that shutting down Indian Point would cost a total of $27 billion over a 15-year period.

-In 2006, Entergy paid $50 million in state and local taxes, including sales tax, payroll taxes, property taxes and state/local income taxes.
+Indian Point pays $75 million in annual property taxes and revenue sharing with New York State.
 This amount does not include the significant personal and property taxes paid by individual Entergy employees.
 Closing the site would mean municipalities, schools and services that depend upon the tax revenue would see a dramatic decrease in their tax collections that would have to be compensated for in other ways.